 It’s deepest darkest June in Hobart, Tasmania and that can mean only one thing….

 Each autumn in Tasmania a unique observance takes place.
-A marker of the changing seasons assumes an almost pagan mysticism as… Read more The Turning of the Fagus
+A marker of the changing seasons assumes an almost pagan mysticism as flocks of goretexed pilgrims make their way to a handful of sub-alpine locations around the state to see the Turning of the Fagus.

 …cool nights signal a chemical change in the leaves of poplars planted as windbreaks on paddocks of rich soil as well as other magnificent oaks, elms and other deciduous exotics…